 - Camila Orozco Espinel is an interdisciplinary scholar.
 She has five years economics degree with an emphasis in mathematics from the National University of Colombia, and a Master’s degree in history of economic thought and philosophy of economics from the University of Paris 1 Panthéon-Sorbonne.
 Camila is currently a doctoral candidate in sociology at the EHESS (École des Hautes Études en Sciences Sociales, School of Advanced Studies in the Social Sciences).
 Her research focuses on 20th Century history of economics, primarily the post-Second World War quest of the discipline for scientific authority.
 She recently published in the Revue d’Histoire des Sciences Humaines “Homogenize the profession to do science?
 Economics in the United States after World War II”.
 She also pursues research on women economists in Latin America and careers determinants of undergraduate and graduate female students in economics.

 - Erwin Dekker is a post-doctoral researcher at the Erasmus School of Economics where he is working on the intellectual biography of Nobel laureate and Dutch economist Jan Tinbergen.
 He is also assistant professor in cultural economics at the Erasmus School of History, Culture and Communication and has been post-doctoral fellow at the Economics Department of George Mason University.
 He has recently published ‘The Viennese students of Civilization’ (2016) with Cambridge University Press.
 His research focuses on the intersection of art and culture with economics.
 He has published in the fields of cultural economics, economic methodology and intellectual history, and he is currently working on the moral frameworks which sustain markets.

-The featured music in this podcast is Tambourins by Philippe Rameau.
+The featured music in episodes 1-10 in this podcast is Tambourins by Philippe Rameau.